golangast/nlptagger/README.md

 *Example Query:* "Set up my Go server, but only after you create the database."
 *Semantic Output:* The output graph would establish a `depends_on` relationship between the `Deployment::GoWebserver` and the `Data::PostgreSQL` resource, ensuring the command executor runs them in the correct sequence.

-**C. Constraint and Policy Checking**
-By mapping the request to a resource Ontology, the system can apply policy checks before generating or running any command.
-*Example:* If the user attempts to create a folder with a restricted name, the semantic model could flag it:
-*Semantic Output:* Resource name validation fails against corporate naming policy.
-*Generated Response:* "Error: The name 'jack' is reserved for system use.
-Please choose a different name."

 ## 🤝 Contributing